antimof/UxPlay/README.txt

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-base
     gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad
-    gstreamer1-gst-libav".
-The MacPorts GStreamer is built to use X11, so uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
-On an older unibody MacBook Pro, the default resolution wxh = 1920x1080 was too large for the non-retina display, but using option "-s 800x600" worked; However, the GStreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
+    gstreamer1-gst-libav". **The MacPorts GStreamer is built to use X11**, so uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
+On an older unibody MacBook Pro, the default resolution wxh = 1920x1080 was too large for the non-retina display, but using option "-s 800x600" worked;
+    However, the GStreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.
     Using the MacPorts X11 GStreamer is only viable if the image size is left unchanged from the initial "-s wxh" setting (also use the iPad/iPhone setting that locks the screen orientation against switching between portrait and landscape mode as the device is rotated).